Nevada County, California Records

 The following dates indicates what vital, land, probate, and court records are in Nevada county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Nevada County Recorder-Clerk has Birth / Death Records from 1873, Marriage Records from 1856 and Land Records from 1856.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.